Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Have students provide examples of rhyming pairs that they remember from the book.

-- When a student comes up with a rhyming word, pop a bubble wrap bubble.
+- When a student comes up with a rhyming word, pop a bubble on the bubble wrap.

 - Tell students that now it's their turn.